lsst-ts/ts_dsm/doc/index.rst

 Configuring the DSM
 =========================================

 The DSM is a non-configurable CSC.
-There is one minor exception and is only used in development.
-The exception will be discussed there.

 .. _Development_Documentation: